-Get 10% off when you buy 2 items totaling $39.99 or more, or get 20% off when you buy 3 or more items totaling $99.99 or more from the Sound/Solutions/Source categories sold by Sears.
-Items must be added to cart to receive discount.
-Valid on Sound: Soundbars/HTIB; Solutions: AV Accessories; Source: Blu-ray/DVD Stands/Mounts.
-TV purchase is not required in order to receive the discount.
-Purchase requirements before taxes and after other discounts and must be added to cart and made in a single transaction.
-Savings can not exceed $100.
-Not valid on Everyday Great Price items, Hot Buys, Unilaterally Price Product (UPP) with associate discount, or at Sears Hometown, Outlet, Appliance Showroom or Hardware stores.
-Availability of terms shown in this advertisement may vary by store.
+Get 10% off when you buy 3 items, or get 15% off when you buy 4 items on select stands, soundbars, Blu-Ray disc players, HDMI cables and surge protectors sold by Sears.
+Purchase requirements before taxes and after other discounts and must be made in a single transaction.
+Not valid on Everyday Great Price items, Hot Buys, Unilaterally Price Product (UPP), with associate discount, or at Sears Hometown, Outlet, Appliance Showroom or Hardware stores.
+Availability of terms shown in the advertisement may vary by store.
 Excludes clearance items, TV purchase is not required in order to receive the discount.
 Offer valid until 1/30/16.

 Sears has all the TV cables you need to connect your home theater equipment

 High-definition audio video equipment is becoming more and more affordable.
 Large-screen TVs that once cost thousands of dollars can be had for a fraction of the price.
 Whether you're picking up a small HDTV for the bedroom or decking out your den with a massive flat screen, you will need TV cables to connect all your home theater devices.
 Different equipment can require different cables, and Sears stocks all the ones you might need.

 To see what types of television cables you will need, look at the outputs on the devices you want to connect.
 Then double check your TV to see if it has the same input.
 If you use a projector screen, pay special attention as those devices might not have the same number of inputs as a television.
 You may need to route your devices through an audio video receiver to make sure everything will work with your TV projector.